Secondary school scholarships

 Dr Alan Van Tran and Minh Ha Tran Indigenous Health Education Bursary 2017

-The Dr Alan Van Tran and Minh Ha Tran Indigenous Health Education Bursary is awarded to Abotriginal and Torres Strait Islander students studying an undergraduate or post-graduate probram in the University of Queensland's Faculty of Medicine or Faculty of Health and Behavioural Sciences.
+The Dr Alan Van Tran and Minh Ha Tran Indigenous Health Education Bursary is awarded to Aboriginal and Torres Strait Islander students studying an undergraduate or post-graduate probram in the University of Queensland's Faculty of Medicine or Faculty of Health and Behavioural Sciences.

-Indigenous Science Scholarship: University of Queensland
+Indigenous Commonwealth Scholarships: University of Queensland

 Lambert McBride Perpetual Bursary 2017